tventura97/Learn-Optics---Unity/README.md

 Optics Application for NJIT REU
-Educational app designed to supplement a university-level physics curriculum.
-Graphically demonstrates and teaches ray-tracing concepts
+Educational Android app designed to supplement a university-level physics curriculum.
+Graphically demonstrates and teaches ray-tracing concepts.
 There's a bunch of technical stuff so if you just wanna see how the app works/looks, you can skip down to the bottom.
+Currently only designed for 16:9 aspect ratios.
+The UI elements will not be rendered properly on a screen with a longer than normal display (say like the Pixel 2 XL at 18:9).
+Will implement a fix after midterm season.

 ## Introduction